auto-mat/django-import-export-celery/README.rst

 Please note, that you need to restart celery for changes to propogate to the workers.
 Do this with `docker-compose down celery`, `docker-compose up celery`.

-Comercial support
+Commercial support
 -----------------

-Comercial support is provided by `gradesta s.r.o <https://gradesta.com/support/>`_.
+Commercial support is provided by `gradesta s.r.o <https://gradesta.com/support/>`_.

 Credits
 -------